The Braver Grant

-The Charles Braver Language Exploration Grant encourages students to live active, culturally-conscious lives while studying abroad.
+The Braver Grant encourages students to live active, culturally-conscious lives while studying abroad.
 The grant awards students with a stipend to participate in creating new materials for Students Abroad or ArtInRussia.org.
-These sites serve as platform for students to share their experiences and, in doing so, help other students to more actively explore their surroundings and submerse themselves in local culture while abroad.
+These sites serve as a platform for students to share their experiences and, in doing so, help other students to more actively explore their surroundings and submerse themselves in local culture while abroad.

-Who is eligible?
-Any student applying or participating on a standard SRAS study abroad program may apply for this grant.
+Eligibility: Any student applying for or participating in a standard SRAS study abroad program may apply for this grant.

 Describe, in at least one paragraph, why you want to study a foreign language and why gaining knowledge of that language will be important to your professional, personal, or academic plans.

 Send the two pieces of writing (from steps two and three above), your resume, and one research paper 7 to 35 pages long from a college-level class to Josh Wilson, SRAS Assistant Director, at firstname.lastname@example.org

 DEADLINES are listed on our